elwayman02/ember-cli-opinionated/README.md

 ## Installation

+Note: This addon works best with the master branch of Ember-CLI (as of 1.13.8), thanks to the enhancements of this [Pull Request](https://github.com/ember-cli/ember-cli/pull/4839).
+Ember-CLI-Opinionated has a fallback to work with older versions (pre-2.0), but it is less reliable than the newer methods.

 The following command will install this addon and run the included blueprint to give you maximum awesomeness:

 `ember install ember-cli-opinionated`